 Wander down from Greyfriars and you find yourself in the Grassmarket and near the connecting Victoria Street.
 Many people feel like they are walking through Diagon Alley when they stroll down Victoria Street.
 And the Grassmarket is reminiscent of Hogsmeade, with its many pubs and quirky shops.
 Unfortunately, you won’t find any Skiving Snackboxes here.

-Although it wasn’t called Spoon at the time, this is a lesser-known cafe Jo took refuge in.
-When Philosopher’s Stone was being written, it was called Nicholson’s Café and owned by Jo’s brother-in-law.
+This is a lesser-known cafe JK took refuge in while writing the collection of Potter books.
+When Philosopher’s Stone was being written, it was called Nicholson’s Café and owned by JK’s brother-in-law, it was then named Spoons, but has since changed back to Nicolson's.
 Now, you can enjoy lunch, whilst re-reading one of the books or pouring over Pottermore.

 Creatives are inspired by everything: food, faces, fragrances, and even street signs.
 So, people say this street name may have inspired the name of our favourite boy wizard.